-Make the most out of those waning days of summer.
+Make the most out of the waning days of summer and early fall.
 These legendary Midwest locations will treat you to thrills in the heartland.

 Go from big city to small town in the Land of Lincoln, and check out some natural attractions along the way.

 Known as the Windy City, Chicago’s skyline dominates the shoreline of Lake Michigan, and many visitors put the Magnificent Mile at the top of their lists.
 Just a few blocks from the lake’s shoreline, this stretch of Michigan Avenue is lined with upscale boutiques, gourmet restaurants, museums, and fancy hotels.
 If you prefer fresh air, hang out at Millennium Park near the lake and gawk at your reflection on the giant Bean sculpture.

 Loving the Lakes